zmeditation/Laravel-test-project/README.md

    > preference at any time after you join.
 3. Add a picture of the product into the order summary.
 A high resolution image is provided in `highres-assets/product.jpg`.
+4. Add a submit button to the form.
+The button should have the title _Place Order_.

 The template for the checkout page is in `src/Templates/Checkout.php`.
 The styles for the page are in `assets/index.css`.